helloextend/weekly-logs/smerf-notes.md

 #### Testing

-Define the request, context arguments.
+Define the request & context arguments.
 Feed them to the handler, check the result.

 With shallow testing, we test the handler directly and leave out the middleware.